RebeccaMurray/Docs/Headware/01-Ultracortex-Mark-IV.md

 ### Mount the OpenBCI BOARD_MOUNT

+**Note: If you've received a pre-printed headset kit, this is where your assembly instructions begin.**

-Use two screws to mount the M4 Board_Mount to the Frame.
+Use two screws to mount the M4 Board_Mount to the back (more rounded end) of the frame.
 Make sure that the orientation of the BOARD_HOLDER matches that of the pictures below:

 ![image](../assets//MarkIV/Photos/Assembly_Board_Mount.JPG)

 ### Insert INSERTS pieces (x35) into frame

-**Note:** Before glueing the INSERTS into the frame ensure, that it fits properly into the frame without glue.
+**Note:** Before glueing the INSERTS into the frame, ensure that it fits properly into the frame without glue.
+Press inserts into position from the inside of the frame outwards.
+They should lie flush with the frame.

 ![image](../assets//MarkIV/Photos/Assembly_Insert.JPG)

 For each INSERT, line the inner rim of frame with glue.
-Then insert the INSERT so that it is flush with the frame.
+Then insert the INSERT so that it is flush with the frame like in the previous step.

 ![image](../assets//MarkIV/Photos/Assembly_Insert2.JPG)

+Repeat until every circular opening in the frame contains an insert.
+Then insert the 5 COMFORT UNITS in the locations shown below.
-Your Ultracortex should now look like this with your 5 COMFORT UNITS screwed in place:
+Your Ultracortex should now look like this:

 ![image](../assets//MarkIV/Photos/Assembly_Comfort.JPG)